KathleenScriver/intro_rspec_lesson/README.md

 # Intro to RSpec

+## Warmup
+  - Take 3 minutes to write reasons _why_ we test.
+Also, jot down some ideas of _what_ we would want to test.

 ## Getting Setup
 - The easiest way to get setup for using RSpec is to start your new rails app with the `-T` tag.
 - If you didn't do this, there are tons of resources for configuring your Rails project with RSpec.
 Do a google search for a blog or instructions on converting.